-Then, on the opposite page, there are several newspaper advertisements, and you are expected to choose the ad that best fits the request.
-I did 3 things wrong during the practice test.
+Then, on the opposite page, there were several newspaper advertisements, and I was expected to choose the ad that best fit the request.
+I did 3 things wrong during the practice test:

 - During the above mentioned section, I read number 1 first and then searched through all the ads trying to find the right match.
 Then I read number 2 and again searched through all the ads.
 In the end, I had skimmed every add multiple times and I still got a few questions wrong!
 What a waste of time.
 So here’s what helped me… during the real test, I took a different approach.
 I quickly read (NOT SKIMMED) each question just to familiarize myself with them.
 Then I went to the ads.
 I fully read the first ad, word for word, and found the question that matched it.
 If none of the questions matched that particular ad, I put a big X through it in my test booklet (writing in it is allowed so take advantage of that).
 This meant I read every ad only once and didn’t feel pressured to skim because I wasn’t wasting my time searching through all the ads multiple times.

 - The second thing I did wrong in the practice test was to not fully read the instructions.
 On the same scenario as listed above, there’s also an option in the instructions to select “x” if none of the ads match a certain question.
 For example, in my real test, one of the questions was “Thomas wants to move to a 3 room apartment and is looking for a roommate.”
 Since none of the ads said anything about a roommate, I answered this question with an X. I missed that instruction during the practice test and got a question wrong as a result.
 Be sure to always fully read the instructions!